Pinterest Hidden Image

 Can I freeze this vegan snickerdoodles recipe?

-Store in an airtight container, separated between sheets of parchment paper for up to 3 months.
+Yes, you can!
+Store in an airtight container, separated between sheets of parchment paper for up to 2 months.

 Can I make vegan snickerdoodles without cream of tartar?

-Unfortunately no, this is what gives snickerdoodle cookies their distinctive tangy flavor.
+Unfortunately no, this is a key ingredient as it gives these delicious cookies their distinctive tangy flavor.

 a stack od snickerdoodle cookies on a wire rack with a cinnamon stick next to them.Pin